f3d-app/f3d/documentation/content/docs/configuration_file.md

 title: Configuration file
 ---

-All the command-line options can be controlled using a configuration file.
+Almost all the command-line options can be controlled using a configuration file.
 This configuration file uses the "long" version of the options in a JSON formatted file to provide default values for these options.